abhishek-kumar-code/Redfish_Public/Specification.md

 This section contains a set of common properties across all SPMA resources.
 The property names in this section shall not be used for any other purpose, even if they are not implemented in a particular resource.

-Common properties are defined in a the base Resource.0.94.0.Resource schema.
+Common properties are defined in a the base Resource.<%= DocVersion %>.Resource schema.

 #### Id